Margaret Bramall: Life

 Bramall was born in Penge in 1916.
 Her parents were Nettie Kate (née Turquand) and Raymond Taylor.

-She attended St Paul's Girls' School in Hammersmith and then went to Oxford to take history at Somerville College.
+She attended St Paul's Girls' School in Hammersmith and then went to Oxford to take history at Somerville College, Oxford.
 She was at one time briefly a member of the Communist party but primarily a supporter of the Labour party and an agnostic.
 She tried to lead a campaign after a fellow student was expelled for having a man in her room, she went on demonstrations and she helped to feed the Jarrow marchers in 1936.

 In 1963 Bramall became the director of The National Council for the Unmarried Mother and her Child.
 She had first hand experience of being a single parent following her divorce but she never used this as a lever.
 The charity she then led was founded in 1918 by Lettice Fisher to reform the Bastardy Acts which discriminated against illegitimate children and to mitigate the high mortality of children born to parents who were not married.

 Bramall raised the organisation's aspirations to end all discrimination and campaign for single parents’ rights.
 The charity set up finance education schemes and training programmes to help single parents find a place in the new economy.